AnthonyLiu/availabilityCalendar/frontend/SUBMISSION.md

 It's need a button to submit the selection (availability object) to API.

+## Limitation in Demo
+1, UX and UI could be improved, eg. should not use the most left column as time indicator.
+I only make a simple view here.
+2, I prefer to have integration tests, but the backend is not ready yet 3, I prefer to have end to end (e2e) tests using cypress 4, I would prefer to have coverage report
+5, Unit test could be more to increase the coverage, but there are only a few for demo purpose

 ## Answers For Bonus Points
 * Can you render a Guide's availability in some sort of calendar-like presentation?
 Designed as calendar like table.
 In next step, user could selected their available time by clicking or dragging and releasing.